Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Introduction

 The standard practice for simultaneously testing a large number of hypotheses involves constructing significance indices, such as $p-$values or local false discovery rate (Lfdr) statistics \citep{sun2012multiple,basu2018weighted,efron2012large,sun2007oracle}, for ranking the hypotheses and then estimating a threshold along the ranking for type I error control.
 However, for testing composite null hypotheses, procedures based on $p-$values are not as powerful since the $p-$values may fail to adapt to the potential asymmetry of the alternative about the null \citep{sun2007oracle,sun2012multiple} and tend to concentrate near $1$ under the null.
-The Lfdr statistic, on the contrary, {adapts to such asymmetry by incorporating information about the null as well as the alternative distribution of the test statistic.} Given a summary statistic $X_i$ of $\mu_i$, the Lfdr statistic represents the posterior probability of a case being null and relies on the density of $X_i$ under the null, and its mixture density under the null and the alternative.
-When testing composite null hypotheses, both these densities are unknown in practical applications and must be estimated from the available data.
-The heteroskedasticity in the summary statistics raises two main challenges in estimating the composite null and mixture densities.
+The Lfdr statistic, on the contrary, {adapts to such asymmetry by incorporating information about the null as well as the alternative distribution of the test statistic.} Given a summary statistic $X_i$ of $\mu_i$, the Lfdr statistic represents the posterior probability of a case being null and relies on the mixture density of $X_i$ under the null and the alternative.
+When testing composite null hypotheses, this density is unknown in practical applications and must be estimated from the available data.
+The heteroskedasticity in the summary statistics raises two main challenges in estimating the mixture density.